-- a.
+- 3. Reconstruct a key character-defining feature accurately if it cannot be repaired. - a.
 Use a design that is substantiated by physical or pictorial evidence to avoid creating a misrepresentation of the building's history. - b.
 Use the same kind of material as the original to the extent feasible.
-An alternative material may be considered if it: - i.
-Has proven durability - ii.
+An alternative material may be considered if it: - Has proven durability - ii.
 Has a size, shape, texture and finish that conveys the visual appearance of the historic feature - iii.
 Is located in a place that is remote from view or direct physical contact - iv.
 Do not add details that were not part of the historic structure.
 For example, decorative millwork should not be added to a building if it was not a historic feature, as it would convey a false history.